EspezuaMiguel/Data_projects_TripleTen/Linear Algebra/readme.md

 * **Features**: insured person's gender, age, salary, and number of family members.
 * **Target**: number of insurance benefits received by an insured person over the last five years.

+## Conclusion

+### Data Preparation

+The dataset was loaded and thoroughly checked to ensure it was free of any issues such as missing data or extreme values.

+### Task Execution

+#### Task 1: Finding Similar Customers
+An algorithm was developed to identify customers similar to a given customer, aiding the company's marketing efforts.

+#### Task 2: Predicting Insurance Benefit Eligibility
+A prediction model was constructed to determine whether a new customer is likely to receive an insurance benefit.
+The model's performance was compared against a dummy model to evaluate its effectiveness.

+#### Task 3: Predicting Number of Insurance Benefits
+Using a linear regression model, the number of insurance benefits a new customer is likely to receive was predicted.

+#### Task 4: Protecting Personal Data
+A data transformation algorithm, known as data masking or data obfuscation, was developed to protect clients' personal data while ensuring the quality of machine learning models remains intact.

+### Experimental Results

+Empirical examination revealed that data obfuscation did not significantly affect the performance of the linear regression model.
+Both Manhattan and Euclidean distributions were utilized for neighborhood search, with similar results observed for scaled and unscaled data.
+Additionally, the k-NN algorithm exhibited better performance with scaled data, particularly with three neighbors.

+### Recommendations

+1. **Continuous Evaluation**: Regularly assess the performance of the developed models to ensure they remain effective over time.

+2. **Enhanced Data Protection**: Further research and development should focus on improving data masking techniques to provide robust protection for clients' personal information.

+3. **Model Optimization**: Explore optimization techniques to enhance the performance of machine learning models, particularly in scenarios where data privacy is a priority.

+4. **Collaborative Efforts**: Foster collaboration between data scientists, cybersecurity experts, and domain specialists to develop comprehensive solutions that address both predictive accuracy and data privacy concerns.

+## Future Improvements

+1. **Advanced Data Masking**: Investigate advanced data masking techniques such as differential privacy and homomorphic encryption to provide stronger protection for sensitive information.

+2. **Ensemble Modeling**: Implement ensemble modeling approaches to combine the predictions of multiple models, potentially improving predictive accuracy while preserving data privacy.

+3. **Dynamic Privacy Controls**: Develop dynamic privacy controls that adapt to changing data privacy requirements and regulatory frameworks, ensuring compliance and data security.

+4. **Explainable AI**: Incorporate explainable AI techniques to provide insights into model predictions while maintaining confidentiality, enabling stakeholders to understand and trust the model's decisions.

+By addressing these recommendations and pursuing future improvements, Sure Tomorrow can continue leveraging machine learning to enhance its business operations while safeguarding customer privacy and data security.